Fuel HelpFood Logging2 min read

 Food Library

-Food Library is a database-first approach.
-Instead of taking a photo or describing a meal for AI to interpret, you search for the item directly.
+Food Library is lookup first.
+Instead of taking a photo or describing a meal for AI to estimate, you search the local corpus, choose the row that matches what you ate, confirm the serving, and save.

 Logging pathBest for